pedrohlucena/pedrohlucena/README.md

 </p>

 <p align="left">
-  ❤️ I've been passionately in love with technology since I was a kid, especially video games😅 I like skateboarding and listening to music.
+  ❤️ I've been passionately in love with technology since I was a kid, especially video games😅 I like to listen and make music.
 </p>

 <p align="left">